-- The Thatcher Government abolished the metropolitan counties in England and created a more centralised system of territorial power than beforehand.
-Only with the creation under the Major Government of the government offices in the regions was a small step taken towards the more multi-levelled system encouraged by the EU. - The Thatcher Government also strengthened the Treasury's control over public expenditure.
+- The Thatcher Government abolished the metropolitan counties in England and created a more centralised system of territorial power than beforehand.5 - The Thatcher Government also strengthened the Treasury's control over public expenditure.
 In line with the shift from expenditure planning to an expenditure-control system (see Thain and Wright 1995) a system known as EUROPES was introduced from 1988 to ensure that Whitehall ministries could not subvert the domestic system of control by gaining additional resources from EU funds.
 The EUROPES system created a default situation whereby the resources obtained by a department from Brussels would simply be deducted from the domestic departmental settlement.
-Given the greater administrative simplicity of managing purely domestic programmes, EUROPES had the effect of getting spending ministries behind the Treasury's objective of limiting the size of the EU budget (Bulmer and Burch 1998: 618-9).
-Departments were given an incentive not to engage positively with EU policies that involved spending from the supranational budget. - A third example relates to the Europeanisation of civil service career structures.
+EUROPES had the effect of getting spending ministries behind the Treasury's objective of limiting the size of the EU budget (Bulmer and Burch 1998: 618-9).
+Departments were given an incentive not to engage positively with EU policies that involved spending from the supranational budget. - A third example relates to civil service career structures.
 Although a cadre of officials and diplomats with considerable experience of the EU was beginning to emerge, some home civil servants found the attractions of a posting in Brussels limited.
-The management de-layering that many departments underwent in the 1980s created career uncertainty and a preference to be at "headquarters" rather than face an uncertain re-entry after an EU posting.
+The management de-layering that many departments underwent in the

+1980s created career uncertainty and a preference to be at "headquarters" rather than face uncertain re-entry after an EU posting.
 In this case it was central government's embracing of changes associated with the new public management that was responsible.